bauerceptor/teach25-embedded-systems/_pages/Software-I/5 - Introduction to C/Exercise Solution.md

 }
 ```

-### 4. Write a program to input two integer numbers and display the sum of even numbers between these two input numbers.
+### 4. Write a program to input two integer numbers and display the sum of even numbers between these two input numbers

 **Solution:**

 ```c
 #include <stdio.h>